-Bankruptcy can potentially stay on your credit report for up to 10 years — depending on the chapter filed.
-And even though it seems like bankruptcy will have an ongoing impact on your financial circumstances forever, that’s just not the case.
+Bankruptcy can potentially stay on your credit report for up to 10 years — depending on under which chapter you filed.
+And even though it seems like bankruptcy will have an ongoing impact on your financial circumstances forever, that’s simply not the case.

 There are ways to improve your credit history and increase your chances of loan or credit card approval after bankruptcy.
-Check out steps you can follow to repair your credit history, plus a few ways to maintain good credit so you can move past bankruptcy.
+Check out steps our suggestions to follow for repairing your credit history, plus a few ways to maintain good credit so you can move past bankruptcy.

 Get help with credit repair after bankruptcy

 11 ways to start repairing your credit score after bankruptcy

 Building up healthy financial habits is the best way to repair a bad credit rating that comes from having bankruptcy listed on your credit report.
 This can be done with the help of a credit repair specialist or on your own using the following steps:

 - Work on your employment circumstances.
 The financial security that comes from having a stable job can improve your credit rating by showing lenders you have a regular source of income — so it’s a great first step to take.

 - Budget.
 It’s likely you’ve veered off the path of your budget in the past if you’ve declared bankruptcy.
 This time around, draw up a budget and stick to it to avoid any pitfalls that could land you in hot water.

 - Start saving.
 Start by regularly putting money aside, even if it’s just a small amount that you transfer to a dedicated savings account.
 It’s an aggressive goal, but aim to have enough money in your savings to cover six months worth of expenses.

 - Emergency fund.
 Similar to savings, but more of a rainy day fund.
 Having an emergency fund will prevent you from maxing out a credit card or taking out a payday loan when unexpected expenses pop up — think medical bills or car repairs.